 Heat oil in deep 10-inch non-stick skillet over medium heat.
 Add onion and garlic.
 Cook for about 8 minutes, stirring occasionally.
 Add potatoes and cook an additional 5 minutes.

-Add parsley, basil and chives to beaten eggs and egg whites.
+Combine whole eggs and egg whites.
+Stir in parsley, basil and chives.
 Season with salt if desired.
 Pour mixture over potatoes in hot skillet.
 Reduce heat and cook uncovered for about 10 minutes or until bottom of omelet is golden.